 This class introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world from a Christian worldview.
 In this class, students will obtain basic skills like cloud computing, office apps, Basic HTML5, digital citizenship, and more.
 No prerequisite.
 (1.0 credit)

 Students with no programming background will learn the basic fundamentals of programming.
 The class will be geared to introduce students to iOS Programming and App Development (XCode/Swift).
 Coding, principles of design, and mobile engineering with hands-on experience will be included.
+This full-year course meets the Technology graduation requirement.
 No prerequisite.
 (1.0 credit)

 Design and Assembly Engineering

 This course is meant to build upon the Foundations of Innovation course, or to be a less technical alternative to Engineering Principles.
 Instead of studying specific disciplines of engineering, the focus will be on the design process loop.
 Students will take original ideas and bring them to life.
 Major steps that will be emphasized are building prototypes, testing and data, and design refining.
 This is an opportunity for students who came up with ideas during the Foundations of Innovation course, or during other times, to make their ideas into actual products.
 No prerequisite.
 (1.0 credit)

 In this computer science course, you will learn the basics of programming in the Java language, and cover topics relevant to the AP Computer Science A course and exam.
 This course includes a broad view of computer operations, the global impact of computing, and then introduces Java programming concepts including variables, selection, and object-oriented design.
 Prerequisites: Programming Fundamentals (1.0 credit)